Gio/glfw-meson/README.md

 ### Summary
-A meson build patch for GLFW v3.3.7
+A Meson build system implementation for GLFW v3.3.7

 To use stand-alone, extract the contents of the glfw-patch directory into the root glfw-3.3.7 directory.<br>
 To use as a wrap, extract the source tarball into your subproject directory.